 These windows open sideways and offer unobstructed views with abundant ventilation.
 Although, they cannot be sealed as well as casements.
 Slider windows are typically used for egress windows in below-grade bedrooms or basements because of their large openings and ease of operation.
 Utility windows near the top of a basement also tend to be sliders.
 They have basic seals, no mechanical parts other than their lock, and no tensioning mechanism.
 Sliders are one of the most affordable windows because of their simplicity.

-To ensure you pick the best window type for your project, contact Concord Window and Doors.
+To ensure you pick the best window or replacement windows in Vaughan for your project, contact Concord Window and Doors.
 We have many options to choose from with competitive prices.
 Check out our windows and doors shop or call us today for a consultation.